Transfer Student Application

 The Honors College provides great opportunities for transfer students at BGSU.
 Smaller class sizes in Honors courses, ability to work closely with faculty, develop your critical thinking skills and preparing you for life after graduation are a few of the advantages for students in the Honors College.

-To be considered for the Honors College all students must submit a complete application.
-The application is online for transfer students.
+To be considered for the Honors College all students must submit a complete separate Honors application.
 The complete application includes GPA, college coursework, extracurricular experience, and an essay.
 The Honors College application is only available online for students.
 If you do not have access to a computer, please call the Honors College at 419-372-8504 and we can send you a paper application.

 Transfer students must have completed at least one semester at another college or university and are transferring to BGSU.
-A transfer student wishing to join the program must also set up an appointment to meet with their Honors advisor to put together a graduation plan.
-You can set up an appointment by emailing email@example.com.
+A transfer student wishing to join the program should set up an appointment to meet with the Honors recruiter.
+You can set up an appointment by emailing firstname.lastname@example.org.

 Transfer Appeal Process